 \subsection{\method Data Visualization}

-We provide a visualization of the \method dataset to provide insights into its compositional structure.
-Figs.~\ref{fig:sample1} and \ref{fig:sample2} show selected examples from COMPACT dataset.
+We visualize the \method dataset to provide insights into its compositional structure.
+Figs.~\ref{fig:sample1} and \ref{fig:sample2} show selected examples from the COMPACT dataset.
 Each question is generated from a combination of $k$ atomic capabilities.
 These cases demonstrate our model's enhanced ability to integrate multiple visual capabilities simultaneously, while the baseline model often struggles with such compositionally complex queries.